xingzhang11/pcomp2014/README.md

 }

 void loop(){
-  int sensorVal	=analogRead(sensorPin);
+  int sensorVal=analogRead(sensorPin);
   Serial.print("Sensor Value:");
   Serial.print(sensorVal); //check the temperature

   //if it is colder than the default temp, blue lights up if(sensorVal<baselineTemp){
     digitalWrite(2,HIGH);
     digitalWrite(3,LOW);